WokLibCodeClub/woklibcodeclub.github.io/README.md

 We code using Scratch and Python mainly, with some of the Python projects based on the PyGame Zero library.

-The projects in this github are mostly Python:
+The repositories in this github are mostly Python but there are many Scratch projects in the OnlineCodeclub section:

 * ### OnlineCodeclub

-In common with many other Code Clubs we shifted our activities online during the Coronavirus lockdown.
-We ran sessions twice a month each session consisting of a Scratch tutorial and a Python tutorial.
+In common with many other Code Clubs we shifted our activities online during the Coronavirus restrictions.
+We ran sessions twice a month, with a Scratch tutorial and a Python tutorial each session.
 We made video summaries of these sessions and put them on YouTube.
 This repository contains the links to all the summary videos.
 You can follow the projects through if you want.

 * ### Rock-Paper-Scissors-with-Turtles